kyzyx/kyzyx.github.io/_posts/2016-02-03-capturing-scenes-with-the-project-tango-tablet.md

   you can see their scans only capturing the interesting, desk-heavy areas of offices and stopping suspiciously once they near the ceiling.

-So the Tango is a decent device for doing scans of rooms.
+So the Tango is a decent device for scanning rooms.
 How do we do it?

 ## <a name="capture"></a>Capture Process ##
 We use a two-pass capture procedure for optimal registration.
 In the first pass,